-Intended outcome Success criteria and targets IMPROVED PROGRESS All of the below strategies are High Prior Attaining disadvantaged students to achieve a positive P8 score. ultimately employed to engage students with school Middle and Low Prior Attaining disadvantaged students to achieve a neutral P8 score. life, learning and to improve rates of progress for the individuals within the disadvantaged student cohort.
-The P8 gap between disadvantaged and non-disadvantaged students within Dorothy Stringer School to be significantly smaller than the 2019 national P8 gap of -0.58 with a school target of -0.25
+Intended outcome Success criteria and targets IMPROVED PROGRESS All of the below strategies are High Prior Attaining disadvantaged students to achieve a positive P8 score. ultimately employed to Middle and Low Prior Attaining disadvantaged students to engage students with school achieve a neutral P8 score. life, learning and to improve The P8 gap between disadvantaged and non-disadvantaged rates of progress for the students within Dorothy Stringer School to be significantly individuals within the smaller than the 2019 national P8 gap of -0.58 with a school disadvantaged student cohort. target of -0.25

-IMPROVED ATTENDANCE TO SCHOOL

-Reduce persistent absence from school among the disadvantaged school cohort.

-- Persistent absence within the disadvantaged student cohort should be in line with disadvantaged student absence nationally, with an ultimate target of disadvantaged students' persistent absence in line with all students, nationally. - The number of fixed term external suspension sessions awarded to disadvantaged students should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%).

-IMPROVED ATTENDANCE WITHIN SCHOOL

-Improve student selfregulation to increase attendance to lessons and maximise learning time in the classroom.

-- The number of unsupervised 'Out of Class' incidents logged for disadvantaged students should be proportional to the number of disadvantaged students in school (approximately 20%). - The number of unsupervised 'Out of Class' incidents should decrease over time. - The number of 'Minutes Late to Class' logged for disadvantaged students should be proportional to the number of disadvantaged students in school (approximately 20%). - The number of 'Minutes Late to Class' should decrease over time. - The number of internal suspension sessions awarded to disadvantaged students should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%).

-IMPROVED ENGAGEMENT

-Increased student engagement with learning, school life and 'life after Stringer', to encourage a sustained improvement in attendance.

-- Median disadvantaged student attitude to learning score should be 1.5 (excellent) and the gap in attitude learning should diminish. - The enrolment of KS3 disadvantaged students in extracurricular clubs should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%). - The participation of disadvantaged students in school trips should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%). - Disadvantaged students in student leadership positions should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%). - All disadvantaged students to have attended at least one 1:1 career appointment before they leave Dorothy Stringer School. - Targeted disadvantaged students to engage positively with Career Information Education Advice & Guidance activities.
+IMPROVED ATTENDANCE TO SCHOOL Reduce persistent absence from school among the disadvantaged school cohort.
+Persistent absence within the disadvantaged student cohort should be in line with disadvantaged student absence nationally, with an ultimate target of disadvantaged students' persistent absence in line with all students, nationally.
+The number of fixed term external suspension sessions awarded to disadvantaged students should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%).
+IMPROVED ATTENDANCE WITHIN SCHOOL Improve student self- regulation to increase attendance to lessons and maximise learning time in the classroom.
+The number of unsupervised 'Out of Class' incidents logged for disadvantaged students should be proportional to the number of disadvantaged students in school (approximately 20%).
+The number of unsupervised 'Out of Class' incidents should decrease over time.
+The number of 'Minutes Late to Class' logged for disadvantaged students should be proportional to the number of disadvantaged students in school (approximately 20%).
+The number of 'Minutes Late to Class' should decrease over time.
+The number of 'Minutes Late to Class' should decrease over time.
+The number of 'Minutes Late to Class' should decrease over time.
+The number of internal suspension sessions awarded to disadvantaged students should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%).
+IMPROVED ENGAGEMENT Increased student engagement with learning, school life and 'life after Stringer', to encourage a sustained improvement in attendance.
+Median disadvantaged student attitude to learning score should be 1.5 (excellent) and the gap in attitude learning should diminish.
+The enrolment of KS3 disadvantaged students in extra- curricular clubs should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%).
+The participation of disadvantaged students in school trips should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%).
+Disadvantaged students in student leadership positions should be proportional to the number of disadvantaged students in Dorothy Stringer School (approximately 20%).
+All disadvantaged students to have attended at least one 1:1 career appointment before they leave Dorothy Stringer School.
+Targeted disadvantaged students to engage positively with Career Information Education Advice & Guidance activities.